Sunday, 30 April 2017

 Hedge funds Appaloosa Management and Carlson Capital are under investigation for allegedly covering short-sales with stocks bought in secondary offerings.

-The two firms are among the hedge funds whose trades are getting a look-over from the Securities and Exchange Commission.
+The two firms are among the hedge funds whose trades are getting a look-over from the Securities and Exchange Commission, The Wall Street Journal reports.
 At issue is an “antimanipulation rule,” Rule 105, which bars investors with a short interest in a stock five days before a stock offering from participating in the stock sale, generally at a reduced price.